callmewhatuwant/age-secret-operator/README.md

 # age-secret-operator
 // TODO(user): Add simple overview of use/purpose

+* Controller to decrypt secrets from a crd.
+* Secrets must be encrypted via age.

 ## Description
-// TODO(user): An in-depth paragraph about your project and overview of use
+// TODO(user): An in-depth paragraph about your project and overview of use The Controller can be installed via helm or manifests (helm is prefered).
+Also the Crd must be installed.
+After the deplyoment, a job runs wich creats a secret, with an age private an public key.
+This secret should be used to encrypt ur secret values.
+Every first of the month a new sectet for encrypting will be generated.
+The controller can usw all keys in his namesapxe to decrypt crd in evry namespace.
+Please not if u delete a secret u will not be able to decrypt the crd resource wich got encrypted with these keys.

 ## Getting Started